JanaSudheer/shellscriptingproject/README.md

 ## Overview

-This repository contains a single script: `aws_resourse_list.sh` (note: original filename contains a typo in "resource").
+This repository contains a single script: `aws_service_list.sh`.
 The script queries AWS using the AWS CLI to list resources for commonly used services (EC2, RDS, S3, CloudFront, VPC, IAM, Route53, CloudWatch, CloudFormation, Lambda, SNS, SQS, DynamoDB, EBS).

 > **Tip:** The script expects the AWS CLI to be installed and configured with credentials that have appropriate permissions.